-A. Warning Letter: For minor, 1st level of enforcement violations, the Board or Board Staff will issue a warning letter.
+- A. Warning Letter: For minor, 1st level of enforcement violations, the Board or Board Staff will issue a warning letter.
 The letter will cite the specific violation.
-The letter will also identify any corrective action that may be needed and notify the respondent that further violations will result in more severe enforcement action.

-- B. Informal Agreement: When a violation has been alleged, the respondent has the option of an informal hearing or a board/committee hearing.
+The letter will also identify any corrective action that may be needed and notify the respondent that further violations will result in more severe enforcement action. - B. Informal Agreement: When a violation has been alleged, the respondent has the option of an informal hearing or a board/committee hearing.
 The purpose of the informal hearing is to resolve a complaint or incident.
 A hearing officer will meet jointly with the respondent and Plant Board Staff.
 The group will seek consensus on an appropriate enforcement action for recommendation to the Board.
 Enforcement action based on the Penalty Matrix (Appendix A) will include Civil Penalty and/or license suspension, revocation, non-renewal, or registration cancellation.
 The Full Board acts on all recommendations resulting from the informal hearing. - C. Board/Committee Hearing: If the respondent chooses to bypass the informal agreement process, or if an agreement can not be reached during the informal hearing, a hearing will be held by the Pest Control Committee of the Board.
 Enforcement action will include Civil Penalty and/or license suspension, revocation, non-renewal, or registration cancellation.
 Following the Committee hearing, a written Finding of Fact, Conclusion of Law, and recommendation will be submitted to the Board.
 The Full Board will act on all recommendations of the Committee. - D. Suspension / revocation / non-renewal of a license or registration:

-The suspension, revocation, or non-renewal of a license by the Board may be in addition to or in conjunction with a civil penalty fine. - E. Injunction: The Board may apply for an injunction to any court of competent jurisdiction for violations of th
+The suspension, revocation, or non-renewal of a license by the Board may be in addition to, or in conjunction with, a civil penalty fine. - E. Injunction: The Board may apply for an injunction to any court of competent jurisdiction for violations of the Pest Control Law.
+The court, upon hearing and for cause, has the option of temporary or permanent injunction restraining any person from violating any provisions of The Arkansas Pest Control Law and regulations. - F. Referral to Prosecuting Attorney: The Plant Board has the option of referring violations of the Pest Control Law to the prosecuting attorney.

-- F. Referral to Prosecuting Attorney: The Plant Board has the option of referring violations of the Pest Control Law to the prosecuting attorney. - G. Referral to EPA: The Plant Board will negotiate cases of referral with EPA to determine the appropriate action.
+G. Referral to EPA: The Plant Board will negotiate cases of referral with EPA to determine the appropriate action.